awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

   Because every write to your cluster is written to a transaction record, AOFs can become very large, larger than the \.rdb file for the dataset in question\.
 Because ElastiCache relies on the local instance store, which is limited in size, enabling AOF can cause out\-of\-disk\-space issues\.
 You can avoid out\-of\-disk\-space issues by using a replication group with Multi\-AZ enabled\.

-+ Using AOF cannot protect you from all failure scenarios\.
++ Using AOF can't protect you from all failure scenarios\.

   For example, if a node fails due to a hardware fault in an underlying physical server, ElastiCache will provision a new node on a different server\.
-In this case, the AOF is not available and cannot be used to recover the data\.
+In this case, the AOF is not available and can't be used to recover the data\.

 For more information, see [ElastiCache for Redis Append Only Files \(AOF\)](RedisAOF.md)\.